ninthwalker/saverr/README.md

 **Option Three**
 Not available anymore.
 Even though the .exe was just the powershell script compiled, windows would flag it as a virus so I removed this option.
 You can compile it yourself if you would like an executable using this tool here:
 (https://gallery.technet.microsoft.com/scriptcenter/PS2EXE-GUI-Convert-e7cb69d5)
 ~~1.
-If you trust me, I've compiled an .exe here as well.
-  source is just the Saverr.ps1 file that is located here converted with the [PS2EXE] tool.
-You can do it yourself if you want using the Saverr.ps1 file.
+If you trust me, I've compiled an .exe here as well.  ~~ ~~source is just the Saverr.ps1 file that is located here converted with the [PS2EXE] tool.
+You can do it yourself if you want using the Saverr.ps1 file.~~
-2. Save the Saverr.exe to your computer and double click it to launch the app.
+~~2.
+Save the Saverr.exe to your computer and double click it to launch the app.~~

 ## How to use
 1. Launch the script using one of the methods listed above.